awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 You can archive the logs in S3 or in a local file \(depending on the `--output-file` parameter\)\.

+**Note**
+You must add permissions to the Amazon S3 bucket policy to grant CloudWatch access\.
+For more information, see [Set permissions on an Amazon S3 bucket](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/S3ExportTasks.html#S3Permissions) in the *CloudWatch Logs User Guide*\.

 ```
 $ pcluster export-cluster-logs --cluster-name mycluster --region eu-west-1 \
   --bucket bucketname --bucket-prefix logs